This site has limited support for your browser. We recommend switching to Edge, Chrome, Safari, or Firefox.

 I love my job.
 I find it incredibly rewarding.
 However, that doesn’t mean I don’t sometimes find it a challenge.
 Or that I don’t enjoy my breaks away from work.

-Again it’s about expectations.
+Again, it’s about expectations.
 How you think about, and talk about, your career affects your mood and the time you spend at work.
 You can’t change your boss, or the work you’re doing in the short term but you can make small changes to improve your experience while at work.

 • Try and connect with a colleague with similar interests.
 Start a social sports team or meet up for a coffee on your work break.
 The interaction will help break up your day.
 We have a daily meeting with our whole clinical team to talk through the day ahead.
 It helps us bounce ideas off each other if we are unsure about something.
 It also helps to get different ideas and perspectives if we have a client with a particular health concern.

-• Actually take your lunch break.
+• Actually, take your lunch break.
 Move yourself from your working space.
 Go for a walk outside and take half an hour to recharge.

 • Find ways to liven up your office space.
-Buy a plant, keep some nice teas in your desk for a quick pick me up.
+Buy a plant, keep some nice teas in your desk for a quick pick-me-up.

 • The most obvious solution is to find a career or job that truly excites you.
 This isn’t something that can be undertaken quickly.
-You might not know what it is you really want to do and responsibilities or finances may require you to stay in your current situation even if you do know.
+You might not know what it is you really want to do and responsibilities or finances may require you to stay in your current situation even if you do.
 However, taking small steps towards your goal overtime is still a great idea.

 Mindful Wellbeing and your Relationship with Food

-There is nothing inherently wrong with having the occasional indulgence, provided it is occasional, doesn’t trigger disordered patterns around eating and is well tolerated by you.
+There is nothing inherently wrong with having occasional indulgence, provided it is occasional, doesn’t trigger disordered patterns around eating and is well tolerated by you.

 However, often our ‘treats’ or ‘indulgences’ aren’t all that enjoyable or an experience to savour.
 How often do we eat something and then feel immediately guilty?
 How often are we eating past being full?
 How often are we eating just because it’s time or because we can?
-How often do we sit there lamenting our choices and promising that the clean eating will start tomorrow?
+How often do we sit there, lamenting our choices and promising that clean eating will start tomorrow?

 Our food choices are important, we can’t deny this.
 What we eat changes our physiology at a cellular level.
 But our food choices are arguably less important than how we are eating.